K0deless/k0deless.github.io/_posts/posts/2019-02-09-pe-file-format.md

 } IMAGE_NT_HEADERS64, *PIMAGE_NT_HEADERS64;
 ~~~

 As we can see the difference for this two structures comes in the optional header, as one will have some fields the other not.
-The coff header is implemnted on the IMAGE_FILE_HEADER, so let's going to look this structure:
+The coff header is implemented on the IMAGE_FILE_HEADER, so let's going to look this structure:

 ~~~
 typedef struct _IMAGE_FILE_HEADER {